What Donald Trump’s victory means for Canada’s economy

 Donald Trump’s advisors also suggest he will once again demand that countries, especially Canada, start investing in defence and meeting NATO commitments with a two-percent of GDP spending target.
 In Trump’s estimation, Canada has been a major laggard in this area.

-Here’s what Canada could expect and what it should pay attention to in the event of a Trump victory this week:
+Here’s what Canada can expect and what it should pay attention to after Trump’s decisive victory this week:

 On trade